 Research, Inclusion & Innovation Speaker Series

-As part of ongoing efforts to promote research culture and inclusive excellence by the College of Professional Education, COPE introduces its first annual Research, Inclusion & Innovation Speaker Series.
+As part of ongoing efforts to promote research culture and inclusive excellence by the College of Professional Education, COPE presents the annual Research, Inclusion & Innovation Speaker Series.
 The lineup for this year's series includes speakers with wide-ranging backgrounds and topics so do not miss out on the right experience(s) for you.

 Register below for the Zoom session(s) you would like to attend.